 Language barriers

-The linguistic divide is another pressure point in the life cycle of globalized outsourcing since the complexity of translation inherently hampers effective communication.
+The linguistic divide is another pressure point in the life cycle of globalized outsourcing since the complexity of translation inherently impacts effective communication.
 A wrong tense, word order, and even one letter can send out the wrong signal and breed miscommunication.

 To overcome the language barrier, take your time to communicate with the team before you kick off the development process.
 This way, you can make sure your team’s language proficiency is no bottleneck to your cooperation.